 Related: Vegan Sweet Potato Smoothie

-Are you wondering if these brownies taste like sweet potatoes?
+FAQ: Do these brownies taste like sweet potatoes?
 In my opinion, No!
 They taste just like fudgy brownies.

 - Make the sweet potato puree ahead and freeze 1/4 cup portions in silicone molds.
 Or, because I find it easier, my latest technique is to make the puree in my kitchen aid mixer, then use a 1/4 cup measure and scoop onto a parchment lined baking sheet.
 Freeze and then place balls/scoops in plastic freezer bag.
 Just take out scoops of puree, thaw and use in the recipe.